ChristianStout/lc3-emulator/README.md

 ## IMPORTANT NOTICE
 This is still an extremely early release, and the web front-end is not complete.
-The command-line tool seems to be fully function (other than privileged mode).
+The command-line tool seems to be fully function.

 As of now, this is an emulator.
-Soon, I plan to make this a full simulator by implementing the OS and getting rid of trap magic.
+At a high level, code runs and executes as expected (as far as I am aware).
+Eventually, I want to make this a true simulator by implementing the OS, getting rid of trap magic, implementing RTI, true device interrupts, privileged mode, and computing NZP through the PSR register.

-## Setup
+# Setup
 To use the web front end, just click [here](https://christianstout.github.io/lc3-emulator)!

-# Command-line Runner
+## Command-line Runner
 Clone the repo and enter the repo:
 ```bash
 git clone https://github.com/ChristianStout/lc3-emulator.git && \